OSC/Open-OnDemand/README.md

     ```sh
     sudo scl enable rh-ruby22 -- rake install
     # => mkdir -p /opt/ood/ood_auth_map/bin
-    # => etc.
+    # => ...
     ```

 The principle behind this script is that you call it with a URL encoded `REMOTE_USER` user name as the only argument, and it will return the mapping to the local system user name if it exists.

 ### 2.6 - Add Cluster Connection Config Files